Flora de Pablo: Career

-In 2001, she was one of the main founders of the Association of Women Researchers and Technologists, where she was the chairwoman (2001-2007).
+In 2001, she was one of the main founders of the Association of Women Researchers and Technologists, and the chairwoman till 2007.
 She is concerned about the poor recognition of women's work in scientific and technological areas, as well as the lack of representation in the relevant positions and in the decision-making.

 Research

 In 1991, she created the research group Factores de Crecimiento en el Desarrollo de Vertebrados, that from 2007 was known as Laboratorio 3D: desarrollo, diferenciación, degeneración.
 Her research has always been related to Cell and Molecular Biology, the embryonic development, insulin and growth factors, as well as neurogenesis.
 The team that she manages has specially studied the role of Proinsulin/insulin in the development of the central nervous system.